iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.6/report.md

 > This app and program is a joke.
 I got tested positive for covid-19 but never received a code to put in the app.
 How is thia app supposed to help when no one even gets a code to enter.
 What a joke.<br> :date: __2021-02-27 02:09:13__

 > It is stupid I deleted it because at the beginning it was great but at the end sooooook dumb.
 Its just I don't know what to do in this app.
 January, 2021 bruh so dumb 🤦 😒 😪<br> :date: __2021-02-26 21:54:35__

-> This app, as the developers admit is useless.
-False sense of security.
-Because it is impossible to timely report covid--what is the use?
-Our entire household now has Covid.
-No one can report to this app.
-Since no one can report being sick, you will never be notified of exposure.
-Got back a positive test result.
-Tried to tell the app that I tested positive.
-Unfortunately it wants me to jump through hoops to get a pin to report a covert positive test.
-It will not give me a pin.<br> :date: __2021-02-26 21:05:58__